microsoft/fluentui/rfcs/convergence/make-overrides.md

 }
 ```

-In [microsoft/fluentui#16923](https://github.com/microsoft/fluentui/pull/16923) I used `Avatar` component from `@fluentui/react-avatar` (check `packages/react-avatar/src/components/Avatar/useAvatarStyles.ts`) to prove performance improvements and find out potential issues.
-I don't know how these issues are critical, but there are two things that should be mentioned:
+In [microsoft/fluentui#16923](https://github.com/microsoft/fluentui/pull/16923)  `Avatar`, from `@fluentui/react-avatar` (check `packages/react-avatar/src/components/Avatar/useAvatarStyles.ts`), was used to validate performance improvements and explore potential issues.
+It is uncertain if/how these issues are critical, but there are two things that should be mentioned:

 ```tsx
 export const useAvatarStyles = (state: AvatarState): AvatarState => {